Artasov/xexamai/README.md

 4. Choose **audio input device**:
     - **System Audio** - for recording sound from applications (Zoom, Teams, etc.)
     - **Microphone** - for recording your voice
+5. **Configure transcription settings**:
+    - **Transcription Model** - choose from:
+        - **Whisper-1** (Default) - balanced speed and accuracy
+        - **GPT-4o Transcribe** (High Quality) - maximum accuracy for complex audio
+        - **GPT-4o Mini Transcribe** (Fast) - optimized for speed and efficiency
+    - **Transcription Prompt** - customize how AI should process your audio:
+        - Default prompt optimized for technical interviews in Russian
+        - Preserves English technical terms (Redis, Postgres, API, etc.)
+        - Can be customized for different languages and contexts

 ### 2. Usage